networkx/networkx/doc/source/tutorial.rst

 These reside in networkx.drawing, and will be imported if possible.
 See the drawing section for details.

-First import Matplotlib's plot interface
+First import Matplotlib's plot interface (pylab works too)

 >>> import matplotlib.pyplot as plt